freeCodeCamp/freeCodeCamp/guide/english/css/index.md

 You can build some pretty amazing things in CSS alone, such as this pure-CSS [Minesweeper game](https://codepen.io/bali_balo/pen/BLJONk) (which uses no JavaScript).

+The newest version of CSS is CSS3, which builds upon CSS2.1 and adds more visual functionalities, ready for the modern world.

 ![](https://cdn-images-1.medium.com/max/800/1*GFcKk9KxqHAnWa1ECcKDOQ.png)

 #### Suggested Reading: